Friday Night at the ER: History and development

-In 2014, an updated version of the Friday Night at the ER game was released with modernized and upgraded game and support materials.
+In 2014, an updated version of Friday Night at the ER was released with modernized and upgraded game and support materials.

 Reports of the effectiveness of Friday Night at the ER are largely based on Likert surveys, testimonials and Net Promoter surveys.
-In 2018, educators at University of North Carolina at Greensboro published results of research in which students were assessed before and after using Friday Night at the ER.
-They concluded that the Friday Night at the ER activity is a useful teaching strategy for complex problem solving and application of systems thinking concepts.
+In 2018, educators at the University of North Carolina at Greensboro published results of research in which students were assessed before and after using Friday Night at the ER.
+They concluded that it is a useful teaching strategy for complex problem solving and application of systems thinking concepts.

 Program structure

 Participants in a group (from 4 to 200 people) are assembled at tables equipped with game boards and associated materials.
 A program leader or coordinator provides verbal instructions; then participants play the game on their own for approximately one hour.
 The gameplay is followed by scoring to measure team performance.
 After a brief stretch break, participants reconvene for a debriefing.
 The debrief is facilitated by the program leader with a structured progression of discussion questions, reflection exercises, didactic presentation, and group tasks to bring to light key lessons of the experience, its relevance to the group and how participants will put lessons into practice after the program.

 The structure of the program may be varied.
 For example, the gameplay's 24-hour simulation may be conducted in two 12-hour segments with a short debrief or planning meeting in between segments.
 Another variation has groups playing in separate rooms with a slightly different instruction or game-board structure in each room so that behavior and results can be compared.
 In addition to variations in the gameplay, the structure and content of the debrief may be designed to teach either a narrow or broad purpose.

 The program generally requires 3.5 to 4 hours to complete the gameplay and debrief.